 Another way how to engage social community in museum is to use public space.
 If a museum has some knowledge about social community, it can use their meeting point for happenings or picnics for some special events.
 Social communities also sometimes have special places for them – for example memorials.
 We can use these special places for making an exhibition about the topic that is connected to the place and to the community.
 It is better to use some controversial or very interesting topics, so people would stop and look at the exhibition.
 These exhibitions and happening can then lead people to the museum.

 The museum can also organize markets.
-It can again focus on one specific social community and present and sell objects that are typical for them.
+It can again focus on one specific social community and present and sell objects that are typically for them.
 We can show crafts and so on.
 We can use these markets to educate people that are passing by about social communities and it is also a tool how to bring a social community together.

 Interpreting Our Heritage by Freeman Tilden